vaishnavkv03/payroll-processing/README.md

 # python app.py

 The application should now be running on http://127.0.0.1:5000 or a similar address.

-🤝 Contributing
-Contributions are what make the open-source community an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

 Create your Feature Branch (git checkout -b feature/AmazingFeature)

 Commit your Changes (git commit -m 'Add some AmazingFeature')